Ceramic artist Matias Liimatainen, now Karsikas, received the Young Designer of the Year prize in 2020.

 The prize sum is €5,000 and in 2018–2020 it also includes participation in IF Studios, the artist-in-residence program of the Finnish Institute in France in Paris.
 The IF Studios residence program supports the internationalization of Finnish artists, curators and other creative professionals in France.

-Design Forum Finland’s Young Designer of the Year prize was established in 2000 and it it awarded now for the 19th time.
+Design Forum Finland’s Young Designer of the Year prize was established in 2000 and it was awarded now for the 19th time.

 The prize jury of 2020 consisted of CEO Petteri Kolinen / Design Forum Finland, MA Mikko Paakkanen, designer Saara Renvall / Creative Studio Renvall and Director Johanna Råman / Institut finlandais.

-Young Designer of the Year is part of Design Forum Finland Awards and is part of DFF Awards exhibition on 20 August – 6 September 2020 at Exhibition Centre WeeGee in Espoo.
+Young Designer of the Year was a part of Design Forum Finland Awards and on show at DFF Awards exhibition on 20 August – 6 September 2020 at Exhibition Centre WeeGee in Espoo.

 Press images can be downloaded from here.